-Governance arrangements related to these dimensions are scored on the following progress scale: 0% -20% represents major regression; 20-40% represents some regression; 40% to 60% indicates minimal progress; 60% to 80% characterizes progress; and 80 to 100% represents major progress.
-Recognizing the difficulty of making objective judgments given the complexity of these issues, the results are offered as a range of subjective opinions from CIGI experts.
+Recognizing the difficulty of making objective judgments given the complexity of these issues, the results are offered as a range of subjective opinions from the experts.

-Estimates between 80% and 100% represent the ability to withstand the pressures of a severe, albeit low-probability scenario, of an unanticipated major shock to the world economy, preventing sustained unemployment or inflation.
-International agreements are effective.
-The IMF, FSB, WTO, GCF and other key institutions have strengthened their governance and accountability and have the tools and resources required to perform effectively.
+Estimates between 80% and 100% represent the ability to withstand the pressures of a severe shock to the world economy and to prevent sustained unemployment or inflation.

-Estimates between 40% and 60% indicate a level of progress sufficient to inspire confidence in the long term, sustainable balanced growth, but with non-negligible risks to the world economy if confronted by shocks.
+Estimates between 40% and 59% indicate a level of progress sufficient to inspire confidence in the long term, but with non-negligible risks to the world economy if confronted by shocks.